mano-314/VASP_note/01_accuracy/README.md

-In this section, we will see how to control the accuracy of our calculations.
+In this section, we will see how to control the accuracy of our calculations. <br>
 It is easy to get a number from the calculation.
 However, to get an "approproate" number is not that always easy.
 For plane wave calculation, the plane wave at each k-point ($\mathbf{k}$) will follow

 $$\displaystyle \frac{\hbar}{2m_e}|\mathbf{G}+\mathbf{k}|^2 < E_{cutoff}$$